BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Receiving_a_Transaction.md

 ```
 Obviously, every ten minutes or so this depth will increase.

-Of course, on the testnet, no one is that worried about how reliable your funds are.
+Of course, on the signet, no one is that worried about how reliable your funds are.
 You'll be able to spend your money as soon as it's confirmed.

 ## Verify Your Wallet